Santa Barbara Food Worth Seeking

 Pizza Santa Barbara

 Brendan Smith and Rachel Greenspan opened Bettina in Montecito Country Mart to end 2018, filling their airy space with white and green color scheme, exposed rafters, round bar, and bird-in-tree wallpaper.
 The couple features naturally leavened dough and a wood-fired cooking, with red oak impacting their oven and grill.
 Pizza is the main attraction, featuring supple discs with crispy pockmarks and inspired toppings.
 I enjoyed the version with crumbled sausage, Provolone picante, crushed tomato, winter greens, and pitted olives.
 A return visit yielded seasonal white pizzas topped with silky prosciutto, mozzarella, ricotta, shaved fennel, nutty pea tendrils, and lemon; and a spring pesto pie co-starring spinach, punchy kumquats and Calabrian chiles, and three cheeses: mozzarella, raclette, and feta.
 It’s also hard to argue with tomato pies topped with maitake mushrooms or pepperoni with local Hollister Ranch honey.
 Bettina also displays flair with produce.
 Their baby gem lettuce salad arrives tossed with ranch dressing, pickled onions, and nutty Piave cheese shavings.
 They plate colorful roasted heirloom carrots with crushed pistachios and a tangy one-two punch from lebneh and sumac.
-Culinary excitement extends to share plates like savory cacio e pepe arancini served with Calabrian chile sauce; and wild shrimp tossed with earthy heirloom beans, butter and even more Calabrian chiles.
+Enthusiasm extends to share plates like savory cacio e pepe arancini served with Calabrian chile sauce; and wild shrimp tossed with earthy heirloom beans, butter and even more Calabrian chiles.
 Every meal should conclude with decadent chocolate hazelnut layer cake crafted with Nutella buttercream and hazelnut praline.

 MUST ORDER: Baby Gems, Cacio e Pepe Arancini, Pepperoni Pizza, Roasted Carrots, Sausage Pizza, Spring Pesto Pizza, Wild Shrimp, Chocolate Hazelnut Layer Cake